anthonyalfimov/Lightpad-Block-List/index.md

 *by Liam Lacey @ AskAudio* | [\[Article & Download\]](https://ask.audio/articles/how-to-hack-roli-lightpad-block-into-an-8step-midi-sequencer) | [\[Video\]](https://www.youtube.com/watch?v=anVjOsVwpME)

 A simple 8-step monophonic MIDI step sequencer, which contains: 8 sliders for setting a step's note (from a set scale), or for turning the step off; a slider on the right side for setting the sequence tempo; a button on the top-right corner that, when held, allows you to apply pressure to the note sliders to set the notes velocity.The button the side of the Lightpad starts/stop the sequence.
 The sequence can also be started/stopped via MIDI start/continue/stop messages.

+---

+## ROLI-toys

+*by Thomas Morrill* | [\[Download\]](https://github.com/tsmorrill/ROLI-toys)

+MIDI generators.

+**Shift Register** is a 16-bit shift array with a probabilty control for memory corruption.
+Output of the shift register controls MIDI note and velocity.

+**Tilt-O-Whirl** is a 2D physics simulation with up to 8 bouncing balls.
+Wall collisions trigger user-defined MIDI notes.